-The results of this survey are still very limited and it is still possible to develop more perfectly.
-This is because the search results related to references that are very relevant to the research topic are still very limited.
-Therefore, this research is still very open to be developed more fully.
-The benefits of the results of this survey will be used as the next research reference material which will examine in more detail about information context of cloud computing.
+The results of this survey are still very limited and still allow it to develop more perfect.
+This is because search results related to references that are very relevant to the research topic are still very limited.
+Therefore, this research is still very open to be developed more fully, especially to explore in more detail about the risks of security, privacy, and trust, especially in the educational environment.
+The benefits of this survey will be used as reference material for further research which will examine in more detail about the risks of information technology in the context of cloud computing.